If Your Pipes Are Frozen, Follow These Steps to Thaw Them Out

-If you’re looking for a long-term way to minimize the risk of a frozen pipe and burst pipes, then insulate your pipes before it’s cold out.
-This will be beneficial for the colder months and will help keep the water pipe from freezing, but can also be useful throughout the rest of the year.
+If you’re looking for a long-term way to minimize the risk of frozen and burst pipes, then insulate your pipes before it’s cold out.
+This will be beneficial for the colder months but can also be useful throughout the rest of the year.
 That’s because insulated pipes lose less heat, which means lower energy bills and better efficiency.

 To insulate your pipes, all you need to do is choose the type of foam insulation that works the best.
 You can install this yourself pretty easily, although many homeowners hire contractors so that they don’t have to climb ladders or crawl into small spaces.

 If you find that your water isn’t freely coming out of the faucet or your toilets aren’t refilling after flushing, this likely means that your pipes are frozen.
 When this happens, it’s important to act fast to reduce the risk of those pipes bursting and causing thousands of dollars in water damage.
-You’ll want to follow the steps below as soon as possible, frozen water pipes is not something anyone wants to deal with, but it happens in colder climates.
-It is important to begin heating the pipes right away to thaw frozen pipes.
+You’ll want to follow the steps below as soon as possible.

-Find the main water line to your home or shut off valve and turn it off immediately.
+Find the main water line to your home and turn it off immediately.
 While this won’t stop the pipes from bursting, it can help minimize water flow if they do break.
-This will also help prevent water from quickly rushing through a frozen pipe once the water does thaw and it’s able to flow once again. it is important to thaw frozen pipes in a specific way to avoid a burst pipe.
-Follow the additional steps below to thaw a frozen pipe.
+This will also help prevent water from quickly rushing through pipes once the water does thaw and it’s able to flow once again.

-To relieve any pressure that may have built up, turn both the hot and cold handles on your faucet so that they are open (open the faucet).
+To relieve any pressure that may have built up, turn both the hot and cold handles on your faucet so that they are open.
 Doing so will also ensure the water pressure isn’t able to build up once the pipes have thawed out.
-If you are experiencing multiple pipes that are frozen, it would be a good idea to open the faucet in multiple areas throughout your house.

-If you’re dealing with frozen pipes that is inside of the wall, you’re not out of luck.
-There are many solutions that can help speed up the frozen pipe thawing process.
+If you’re dealing with a pipe that is inside of the wall, you’re not out of luck.
+There are many solutions that can help speed up the thawing process.
 Some of the best options include: